-MPDC has been actively engaged in public safety and violence prevention efforts for over 15 years, as a key component of its comprehensive community and economic development efforts.
-Through its Community Support initiatives, MPDC strives to implement creative, resident-driven and coalition-based solutions to community violence and other public safety challenges in the Roxbury neighborhood, particularly the Nubian Square/Lower Roxbury areas where MPDC’s affordable housing footprint is most significant.
-We work in close partnership with a variety of partners and collaborators, including Boston Public Health Commission, Whittier Street Health Center, the Orchard Gardens Resident Association as well as MPDC’s property management partners including WinnResidential and Trinity Management and their teams of Resident Service Coordinators.
+MPDC has been actively engaged in public safety and violence prevention efforts for over 15 years as a key component of its comprehensive community and economic development efforts.
+Through its Community Support initiatives, MPDC strives to implement creative, resident-driven, and coalition-based solutions to community violence and other public safety challenges in the Roxbury neighborhood, particularly the Nubian Square/Lower Roxbury areas MPDC’s affordable housing footprint is most significant.
+We work in close partnership with various partners and collaborators, including the Boston Public Health Commission, Whittier Street Health Center, the Orchard Gardens Resident Association, and MPDC’s property management partners, including WinnResidential and Trinity Management, and their teams of Resident Service Coordinators.

-MPDC has been the lead agency for the Boston Public Health Commission (BPHC)-funded Violence Intervention and Prevention (VIP), otherwise known as “Village in Progress” program in the Orchard Gardens and Madison Park Village communities of Roxbury since 2008.
-VIP includes intensive violence prevention and community capacity building efforts undertaken by cross-sector neighborhood coalitions.
+MPDC has been the lead agency for the Boston Public Health Commission (BPHC)-funded Violence Intervention and Prevention (VIP), otherwise known as the “Village in Progress” program in the Orchard Gardens and Madison Park Village communities of Roxbury, since 2008.
+VIP includes intensive violence prevention and community capacity-building efforts undertaken by cross-sector neighborhood coalitions.
 The five prevention goals of VIP include:

 1) Each Resident-led VIP Neighborhood Coalition recognizes and promotes neighborhood assets as it determines the needs and issues of the neighborhood;

 2) Children and youth are engaged in positive activities, developing leadership skills and taking leadership roles in the neighborhood;